TURuibo/CauTabBench/eval_llms/src/README.md

 # Introduction
 These are the soource codes used for in-context generating tabular data given a benchmark dataset.

+# Benchmark Datasets
+The in-context tabular data generation is dependent on benchmark datasets which are available in "data/" fold (downloaded at https://drive.google.com/file/d/19z_D0emnoikC5rzdCKNSHpihfblnhL3T/view?usp=sharing)

 # Parameters